 The Privacy Act, as amended by the Computer Matching and Privacy Protection Act of 1988, provides that no record contained in a system of records (SOR) may be disclosed for use in a computer matching program, except pursuant to a written agreement containing specified provisions.
 5 U.S.C. § 552a(o).
-SSA and OCSS are executing this agreement to comply with the Privacy Act of 1974, as amended, and the regulations and guidance promulgated thereunder.
+SSA and OCSE are executing this agreement to comply with the Privacy Act of 1974, as amended, and the regulations and guidance promulgated thereunder.
 See prior agreements at Appendix A.

 The Commissioner of Social Security is required to verify eligibility of a recipient or applicant for SSI using independent or collateral sources.
 SSI benefits may not be determined solely based on declarations by the applicant concerning eligibility factors or other relevant facts.
 Information is also obtained, as necessary, in order to assure that SSI benefits are only provided to eligible individuals (or eligible spouses) and that the amounts of such benefits are correct.
-Section 1631(e)(1)(B) of the Social Security Act (Act) (42 U.S.C. § 1383(e)(1)(B)).
-The Commissioner of Social Security may review DI benefits to determine if a reduction in benefits is required based on wages or self-employment.
-Section 224(h) of the Act (42 U.S.C. § 424a(h)).
+Section 1631(e)(1)(B) of the Act (42 U.S.C § 1383(e)(1)(B)).

-The Commissioner also evaluates the work activity (employment and earnings levels) of DI and SSI beneficiaries as a basis to make payments to Employment Networks and State Vocational Rehabilitation (VR) Agencies under the Ticket program Public Law (Pub.
-L.)
+The Ticket program evaluates the work activity (employment and earnings levels) of DI and SSI beneficiaries as a basis to pay and verify milestone, outcome, and cost reimbursement payments to Employment Networks (EN) and State Vocational

+Rehabilitation (VR) Agencies.
+(Public Law (Pub.
+L.) No. 107-70).